Stockbridge-Munsee Band of Mohican Indians Resource Guide

 Authorized representatives of federally recognized Mohican and Lenape/Delaware Tribal Nations can and do speak for our Tribal interests in our homelands.
 Though the federal recognition system is not perfect, it does establish criteria for ensuring that recognized tribes are distinct autonomous communities, existing as an autonomous community since historical times and recognized as such since prior to 1900.
 The existence of a persistent political relationship is central to this recognition.

 When a tribe is federally recognized, it has the right to establish a tribal government and enter into agreements with the federal government in much the same way that the federal government makes agreements with Canada and Mexico.
-Stockbridge-Munsee Community has repeatedly suffered many losses over the past several hundred years in our hard-won fight to stay together as a self-governing people.
-Our sovereignty is precious to us.
+To learn more visit: Tribal Nations and the United States: An Introduction. https://archive.ncai.org/about-tribes

-In our homelands we are aware of a few groups that have recently formed and claim Mohican and Munsee heritage, often establishing that one person is a “sachem” and forming 501c3 nonprofit heritage groups that can be hard to distinguish from sovereign Nations.
-These types of entities do not speak for Mohican and Munsee Nations’ input on our cultural sites or represent our interest or perspective.
-They may certainly speak to their own individual perspective, but are not an authorized representative for our Nation.
+In our homelands we are aware of groups that have recently formed and claim Mohican and Munsee heritage, often establishing that one person is a “sachem” and forming 501c3 nonprofit heritage groups that can be hard to distinguish from sovereign Nations.
+These types of entities do not speak for Mohican and Lenape Nations’ input on our cultural sites or represent our interest or perspective.
+They may certainly speak to their own individual perspective but are not an authorized representative for our Nation.

 Representation and sovereignty matter.
-We ask that agencies, museums, land and environmental advocacy groups, and anyone else seeking to appropriately ally with the indigenous peoples in our Hudson and Housatonic River Valley homelands ensure that they are working with authorized representatives.
+We ask that agencies, museums, land, environmental advocacy groups, and anyone else seeking to appropriately ally with the indigenous peoples in Hudson and Housatonic River Valley homelands ensure that they are working with authorized representatives.
 For the Stockbridge-Munsee Mohican Nation: https://www.mohican.com; For the Delaware Nation: https://www.delawarenation-nsn.gov; For the Delaware Tribe: http://delawaretribe.org.

 What Languages are spoken by the Tribe?